9hntr/cat-room-monorepo/README.md

 ### Overview

-This project is a web application for creating interactive real-time chat rooms with AI integrated.
+This project is a web application for creating interactive real-time chat rooms with AI chatbots using Google Gemini.

 #### Frontend technologies